ravi115/Spring-framework-tutorials/Spring-framework-XML-5.0/readme.md

 - spring container creates the object of specified class which is known as a bean.

 ### what are the minimum attribute used in the bean element?
-- Here's the list of attribute used in the bean element:
+- Here's the list of few attributes used in the bean element:
   1. **id** = "myBeanId"
     - this is the id of bean.
     - spring contianer uses this id to create the bean.